listr2/listr2/docs/getting-started/task.md

   - task
 ---

 `listr2` is a collection of tasks that are housed in a single instance as we have just created.
 Therefore the task is the smallest building block of your task list.

+<!-- more -->

+## Task

 A single task is an object with the [given properties](/api/interfaces/ListrTask.html#properties), where the `task` is the main attraction that the desired function gets executed.

-<!-- more -->

-## Task Function

 A task can be in the form of, which is ensured by the typings: